 SolarWave believes that everyone should have access to safe, affordable drinking water.
-We are devoted to develop the most cost effective water treatment solutions to improve living conditions for the less privileged and support the sustainable development of distressed areas.
+We are devoted to developing the most cost-effective water treatment solutions to improve living conditions for the less privileged and support the sustainable development of distressed areas.

 Where SolarWave and Charity meet.
 By sponsoring a Good Water project, you can supply clean water to a school, health clinic, or perhaps a whole village in a developing country.
-In addition to the health benefits, access to safe drinking water helps creating sustainable local business, jobs and income opportunities.
+In addition to the health benefits, access to safe drinking water helps create sustainable local businesses, jobs, and income opportunities.

 In 2015, Grace Impact sponsored a Good Water project at an SOS Children’s Village in Dar es Salaam.
 The Good Water project serves an SOS village accommodates 124 children in 13 family houses.
 It also contains a school and a kindergarten.
 Total no of staff is 25.
 The project which ends in November 2017 hasRead More

 The city of Gävle inaugurated its new indoor sports arena for athletics on the 17th of September.
 SolarWave was part of the sustainability and innovation exhibition at the arena.Read More